 d.
 Submarines are not considered sunk when their decks are awash or when the boat is resting on the bottom.
 A submarine shall be declared sunk by its failure to surface at the end of a battle and return to port.

-scored by shooting holes in the penetrable hull areas of an opponent's ship.
+damage points are scored by shooting holes in the penetrable hull areas of an

-entry or exit hole in the hull above the marked waterline shall count 10
+or exit hole in the hull above the marked waterline shall count 10 points.

 c.
 A BB entry or exit hole below the marked waterline shall count 30 points.
 If a BB makes a hole partially in the marked waterline and partially in the area below the waterline, it shall count as a below-the-waterline hit.